koompi/koompi.org/content/basic/github/git_command.en.md

 # search related keywords
 keywords: ["induct", "instate"]
 ---
-This module is a guide for details and usage of github.
-If you are a newbie especialy coding beginners and get to know what it is.
+This module is a guide for details and usage of GitHub.
+If you are a newbie especially coding beginners and get to know what it is.

 ## Install git
-We can start to install git by run a command in konsole:
+We can start to install git by running a command in Konsole:
 ```
 pi -S git
 ```

 {{< notice note >}}
-Make sure you have already run command `pi -Syu` to update your system.
+Make sure you have already run the command `pi -Syu` to update your system.
 {{< /notice >}}

 ---

 ## Clone an existing repository
-If you want to clone your existing repository or you clone other people's repository, you run command below:
+If you want to clone your existing repository or you clone other people's repository, you run the command below:
 ```
 git clone [url]
 ```